 Four years after debuting as a demonstration sport, moguls was added to the Olympic program as the first official freestyle skiing discipline.

 The origins of freestyle skiing date as far back as the 1930s, when stunt skiing began to take shape.
 This was later escalated by acrobatic exhibitions in the 1950s.
-One skier who crossed over to perform such acrobatic displays was Norway's Stein Eriksen, who had won two medals in alpine skiing at the 1952 Olympics.
-Eriksen charged $1,000 for each show.
+One skier who crossed over to perform such acrobatic displays was Norway's Stein Eriksen, who had won two medals in Alpine skiing at the 1952 Olympics.
+He charged $1,000 for each show.

 This form of skiing continued to gain popularity in the ensuing years.
 Skiers started attempting to go down moguls in the flashiest ways possible — incorporating air time and stylish maneuvers into their runs down the slope.
 This showmanship gained a new term: "hot dog skiing."